|Location||London Centre for Book Arts|

 Workshop participants receive 10% discount on purchases made in-person from the LCBA Shop on the day of the workshop.

-Workshops will be small (up to six participants and an instructor) and held in a spacious workshop studio.
+Workshops will be small (up to eight participants and an instructor) and held in a spacious workshop studio.
 We will do our utmost to maintain a safe environment but we also ask that participants exercise a bit of caution and sensitivity to others and their surroundings.
-We will be closely monitoring official health and safety guidance which is still subject to change, so please bear with us if and when there are any updates.
+We will be closely monitoring official health and safety guidance, so please bear with us if and when there are any updates.

 Masks: following the latest government guidelines regarding face coverings for adult education providers, masks and face coverings are not mandatory in the LCBA studios – although we still encourage visitors to wear one when appropriate.

 Cancellation policy: If you are unable to make a class, please let us know as soon as possible so that we can re-list it.
 We are a very small organisation and proceeds from each ticket goes towards crucial overheads.
 Cancellations made after 14 days before the date of the workshop will not be refundable.

 Contact us at firstname.lastname@example.org for bespoke workshops & experiences.